clearmatics/zeth/README.md

 - [Python3](https://www.python.org/downloads/) (at least version `3.6.3`)

 We use 3 terminals to run the project.
-One terminal will run the proving service/server, another one will run the ethereum testnet, and the final one will run a python stub that triggers a few proof generations on the proving server in order to do confidential transactions on the Ethereum testnet.
+One terminal will be used to run the proving service/server, another one will be used to run a local Ethereum testnet, and the final terminal will be used to run a python stub that triggers a few proof generations on the proving server in order to do confidential transactions on the Ethereum testnet.

 The titles of the sections below are prefixed with the terminal ID the commands should be ran into.